slavo3dev/python_100_exercises/README.md

 ## A function is called using bracket notation () .

 ## indent=4  will create 4 white spaces to indent the different levels of the dictionary items and sort_keys=True  tells Python to preserve the order of the dictionary thrown in the file.

+## In the code Python is actually referring to the script name which is requests  and it doesn't find a get attribute for that name.
+Script names load in the current namespace.
+They are actually stored in the __name__  variable.
+You could try to print that variable out and you would see that it prints your script name.
+Therefore you should not name your scripts under library names.